 At Securis, every part of the electronic asset is recycled in our e-waste recycling programs.
 Each item is strategically and securely dismantled.
-All toxic elements are responsibly disposed of, and all remaining metals, plastics, glass and circuitry are processed domestically.
-It’s a commitment we make to keep everyone and every land health during computer disposal and recycling.
+All toxic elements are responsibly disposed of, and all remaining metals, plastics, glass, and circuitry are processed domestically.
+It’s a commitment we make to keep everyone and every land healthy during computer disposal and recycling.

 What Items are Considered Electronics for E-Waste Recycling?

 We define and perform electronics recycling for materials listed under the Resource Conservation and Recovery Act (RCRA) issued by the Environmental Protection Agency (EPA) These include: